 Not everyone will feel comfortable serving as a health care agent.
 It’s important to talk openly and honestly with the person before making a decision.

 An Instructional Advance Directive allows a person to write down their wishes or instructions regarding treatment when they are terminally ill or permanently unconscious.

 An Arizona Blood and Cancer Specialists’ Palliative Nurse Practitioner is available to discuss your wishes and goals of your care and explain the Advance Care Planning process.
-Specific details about your healthcare choices and options will be fully explored, including:
+Specific details about your health care choices and options will be fully explored, including:

-When you are in the process of your Advance Care Planning, these are terms you may hear.
+When you are in the process of your Advance Care Planning, these are some terms you may hear.
 It is helpful to understand what each of them is.

 Comfort Measures/Comfort Care is medical and supportive care that makes a person comfortable at the end of life by relieving pain and other symptoms.
 This type of care is not focused on curing or prolonging life.

 Do-Not-Intubate Order (DNI) is written by a physician that communicates a person’s wish to not have a breathing tube at the end of life.

 Do-Not-Resuscitate (DNR) Order, Do Not Attempt Resuscitation (DNAR) or Allow Natural Death (AND) are documents signed by a physician indicating that a person does not want medical personnel to perform cardiopulmonary resuscitation (CPR) or other life-support measures to restore breathing and the normal rhythm of the heart.
 In Arizona, this document must be printed on bright orange paper.